EricZheng1024/BDNE/NeurIPS2024/README.md

-Codes for "Boundary Decomposition for Nadir Objective Vector Estimation" (NeurIPS 2024).
+Code for "Boundary Decomposition for Nadir Objective Vector Estimation" (NeurIPS 2024).

 We use `PlatEMO v3.5` to conduct experimental studies.
 The problems and algorithms involved in the experiments are located in "PlatEMO\Problems\MOPs" and "PlatEMO\Algorithms\MOEAs", respectively.
 Files unrelated to the experiments have been removed from PlatEMO.